In-Context Learning Theory

 The key insight comes from analyzing the structure of a single attention head.
 Consider a linear attention head (attention without softmax) operating on a sequence that contains input-output pairs.
 The attention output at the query position can be decomposed as:

-This has the same mathematical form as one step of gradient descent on a linear regression problem.
+where $X$ is the matrix of in-context inputs and $Y$ is the matrix of in-context outputs (used as the values).
+This has the same mathematical form as one step of gradient descent on a linear regression problem (von Oswald et al., 2023, arXiv:2212.07677; see also Schlag et al., 2021, arXiv:2102.11174 for the equivalence to fast-weight programmers).
 The "training data" is the set of in-context examples encoded in the key-value pairs, the "query" is the test input, and the attention mechanism computes a prediction by comparing the query against the examples.
-Code Fragment 6.7.2 below puts this into practice.

 # Linear attention as one gradient descent step: show that a single